AsmaTheWizard/ObjecDetection-in-an-Urban-Environment-SSD/README.md

 ### Set up

-There is a 2 approaches to set-up the project, both of them are menioned in the above section.
+There is a 2 approaches to set-up the project, both of them are menioned in the below section.
 I used the Udacity Workspace set-up.

 ### Dataset